JasonLiu134/project-recipes/README.md

 | 412 broccoli casserole             | 40      | 6       | 9             | 194.8        | 22.0          | 3.0                 | 5.0    | Loved this.
 Be sure to completely thaw the br...  | 5.0

 The `merged_recipes` dataframe has 234429 rows and 25 columns.

+### Univariate Analysis

+The first few recipes we have are all rated very highly.
+Let's take a look at all of the recipe ratings to see how people feel about the recipes on food.com in general!

+<iframe
+  src="assets/univariate_recipes.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+It looks like the recipes tend to have very high ratings in general!
+This means that most people think the recipes in our dataset are very good, so we'll have to keep this in mind!

+### Bivariate Analysis

 ---
 ## Hypothesis Testing